Chart Color Schemes

 Household Composition

-Westmead features high concentrations of group households, with a fairly typical median household size
+Westmead features high concentrations of group households, with a lower-than-average median household size

-Family households constitute 71.0% of all households, including 41.5% couples with children, 20.5% couples without children, and 7.0% single parent families.
-Non-family households comprise the remaining 29.0%, with lone person households at 23.0% and group households making up 6.0%.
-The median household size is 2.6 people, which aligns with the Greater Sydney average.
+Family households account for 71.0% of all households, including 41.5% couples with children, 20.5% couples without children, and 7.0% single parent families.
+Non-family households constitute the remaining 29.0%, with lone person households at 23.0% and group households comprising 6.0%.
+The median household size is 2.6 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households